kxmohelo/Janken/README.md

 ## How to Run the Game

 1. Make sure you have Python installed on your machine.
+See [www.python.org](https://www.python.org)

 2. Install the required packages: